Jean-alien/big-product-team2/README.md

 2. Set up development environment (npm, node.js, etc)
 3. Use ejs as a view engine
 4. Create 2 new collections in MongoDB to store 1) quiz Q&As 2) user information (username, pw, etc)
-5. Set up express.js Server and define routes
+5. Set up express.js Server and define routes87
 6. Connect to MongoDB collections from #3 <br/>
 7. UI: Build the User Interface of Navigation bar, tabs, quiz question (main) page, login/sign-up page, About Us page, and footer
 8. Create CRUD functionlaity on main page